howerj/liblisp/readme.md

 readme.md {#mainpage}
 =========

+A small lisp interpreter library and wrapper written in C. The documentation is in [liblisp.md][], this contains information on how to build and run the interpreter.
+The project runs (and has been tested under) Linux and Windows.

          _ _ _     _ _
         | (_) |   | (_)
         | |_| |__ | |_ ___ _ __